Business

-The coronavirus pandemic could cause a loss of $4 trillion to the global GDP for the years 2020 and 2021 because of struggles in international tourism.
+The coronavirus pandemic could cause a loss of $4 trillion to the global economy for 2020 and 2021 because of struggles in international tourism.
 Losses are steeper than forecasted.
 Developing countries suffer the most.

 international tourism